jina-ai/docs/chapters/optimization/index.md

   b.
 Index some data
   c.
 Query some data and look at the results

-Step 3 is time consuming and often the user has no idea, which values to test.
+Step 3 is time consuming and often the user has no idea, which parameters to test.
 Flow Optimization automates exactly these steps.
-It can be done via python code or `.yml` definitions as commonly used around Jina.
+It can be done via python code or JAML definitions as commonly used around Jina.

 ### Before you start

 Make sure you install Jina via `Installation <https://docs.jina.ai/chapters/install/os/index.html>`_ with `jina[optimizer]`.

+Furthermore it is recommended to read *TODO: ADD LINK TO EVALUATOR SECTION*

 ### Using FlowOptimization

 In this toy example, we choose the optimal layer of an encoder for the final embedding.
-This is a common practice in ML.
+This is a common practice in machine learning.
 The best semantic representation for a given problem might not be the last layer of a given model.

 Flow Optimization requires the following components: